 Western (contemporary) people, find it incredibly difficult to describe scents.
 There seems to be a dramatic mismatch between smell and language and a lack of proper vocabulary.
 This problem is often attributed to a physiological condition.
 But is our brain to blame for this ‘malfunction’?

-There are cultures – mostly hunter-gatherers – that have absolutely no trouble at all describing scents.
-Take the Jahai for example, studied at length by professor Asifa Majid (Max Planck, Nijmegen).
-They have unique words to classify groups of odours such as:
+Probably not.
+There are cultures – mostly hunter-gatherers – that have absolutely no trouble describing scents at all.
+Take the Jahai for example, studied at length by psycho-linguist Asifa Majid.
+They have unique and abstract words to classify groups of odours such as:

 Ltpɨt = fruit, perfume, soap, bear cat

 (this bearcat smells Ltpɨt)